usegalaxy-be/usegalaxy-be.github.io/gdpr-compliance-doc.md

 The Service is provided to you on an “AS IS” BASIS and WITHOUT WARRANTY, either express or implied, including, without limitation, the warranties of non-infringement, merchantability or fitness for a particular purpose.
 THE ENTIRE RISK AS TO THE QUALITY OF THE SERVICE IS WITH YOU.
 This DISCLAIMER OF WARRANTY constitutes an essential part of this service agreement.

 ### Limitation of Liability
-Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall VIB Data core, ELIXIR Belgium, VSC or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service including, without limitation, damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses.
+Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise, shall VIB Data Core, ELIXIR Belgium, VSC or any other entity which provides resources for the Service be liable to anyone for any indirect, special, incidental, or consequential damages of any character arising as a result of the use of this Service including, without limitation, damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses.
 This limitation of liability shall not apply to the extent applicable law prohibits such limitation.